MicrosoftDocs/customer-insights/ci-docs/segments.md

 ## Create a new segment

-There are multiple ways to create a new segment:
+Choose how to create a new segment based on your target audience.

 # [Individual consumers (B-to-C)](#tab/b2c)